 Additional tip: If you frequently make calls via Skype, you don’t need to worry about exceeding your data limit.
 A standard voice call on the popular messaging service only uses about 360KB per minute.

 Checking social media

 Social media is all the rage nowadays, and the same study we mentioned above states that seven in ten Australians are active social media users.
 During a minute of casual Facebook browsing you can easily burn around 2MB of data.
 So if you’re an avid user who spends more than an hour per day chatting and looking at Facebook pics and videos, you can easily burn over 3GB of data just to indulge your Facebook habit.
 Moreover, if you upload a lot of photos, that can add up to quite a significant amount of usage.
 Twitter, Instagram, and Pinterest all consume less data than the mighty Facebook.
-Not the same can be said about YouTube, which brings us to…
+Not the same can be said another popular site, which brings us to…

 Streaming a lot of videos online can take a real toll on your data cap.
 It’s a common belief that streaming a video consumes less data than downloading it, but that’s not necessarily the case.
 Whenever you hit play on a video, the file buffers ahead of time – you’re basically downloading it.
 You can end up using more data.
 Think about it: if you accidentally close the page or refresh it you will have to download the file all over again.